barebox/barebox/Documentation/boards/imx/amazon-kindle-3.rst

 ==================================================

 This e-book reader is based on a Freescale i.MX35 SOC.
-The device is equiped with:
+The device is equipped with:

 * 256MiB synchronous dynamic RAM
 * 4GiB eMMC